Brijeshv3001/Compiler-Design-Lab-Experiments-Lab-1---Lab-6-/README1.md

 📁 Folder: Lab-06-Predictive-Parsing-Table

 ▶️ How to Run the Programs

-1️⃣ Open the required .py file in VS Code or any Python IDE.
+1️⃣ Open the required .cpp file in VS Code or any C++ IDE.

-2️⃣ Run the program using the terminal:
+2️⃣ Compile the program using: g++ filename.cpp -o output

-python filename.py
+3️⃣ Run the program:
+./output

 Example:

-python lexical_analyzer.py
+g++ lexical_analyzer.cpp -o lexical
+./lexical

-3️⃣ Provide input as specified in the respective lab README file.
+4️⃣ Provide input as mentioned in the respective lab README.
 📌 Notes

 All experiments are implemented according to the standard Compiler Design Laboratory syllabus.